-Some practices still perfer snail mail, and that is perfectly fine, just make sure to keep your branding in mind when sending any piece of mail.
+Some practices still prefer snail mail, and that is perfectly fine, just keep templates branded.
 You don't have much time to capture the attention of your viewers so make sure that your brand and logo are presented across all pieces of mail.

 Photos supplement the products and services you offer, so you should have a wide variety of photos that represent you and your practice.
-Investing in a professional photographer allows you to have access to high quality photos that directly represent you and your practice in a not so generic way.
+Investing in a professional photographer allows you to have access to high quality photos that directly represent you and your practice in a unique way.
 These are great materials to have on hand that can be used for marketing materials and profiles.

 Since you know people will be searching for your practice online, it is important to have updated and relevant information on your website.
 Make sure that if you have extensions of your website, they all match and are cohesive.